itblf/pi_video_looper/README.md

 Reinstall may be necessary after changing the times.

 ## Debugging
-Logs and standard error output can see with the following:
+Logs and standard error output can be seen with the following:
 ```
 sudo supervisorctl tail -f video_looper
 sudo supervisorctl tail -f video_looper stderr